Advanced visual expressions

 Use groupings to create complex filters

 When filtering data, you often want the output data to meet multiple criteria.
-You can use Grouping for this by creating multiple AND
+You can use Grouping for this by creating multiple AND and OR statements.

 Assume you have a dataset where you want to filter for the following: